 Roll over image to zoom in

 Complete dietetic pet food for reduction of struvite stone recurrence (cause of feline lower urinary tract disease, FLUTD), for dissolution of struvite stones and for reduction of oxalate stones formation in adult cats.
-This food has urine undersaturating properties for struvite, urine alkalising properties and contains low levels of magnesium, calcium and vitamin D.
+This food has urine undersaturating properties for struvite, urine alkalising properties and contains a low level of magnesium, calcium and vitamin D.

 For quality, consistency and taste, or your money back

 A healthy bladder starts with the right balance of vital nutrients.
 Excess minerals can encourage the formation of crystals in the urine, which may lead to the creation of bladder stones.
 They can cause discomfort and lead to more serious problems that require the care of a veterinarian.
-Stress has been shown to negatively impact bladder health as well.

 How it works:

-- Promotes desirable urine pH levels
+- Promotes desirable urine pH levels* to reduce risk of stone formation

 - Controlled calcium & sodium & added potassium citrate